philmccarthy/philmccarthy/README.md

 <!--
 **philmccarthy/philmccarthy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Hey!
 I'm Phil.
 I'm a software developer in Denver, Colorado.

 - I’m currently attending [Turing School](https://turing.io/) of Software and Design's backend program.
 - I’m currently learning backend engineering, and primarily working in Ruby on Rails!